 💡 Quick Tip: Want to lower your taxable income?
 Start saving for retirement with a traditional IRA.
 The money you save each year is tax deductible (and you don’t owe any taxes until you withdraw the funds, usually in retirement).

 6. Roll Over Your 401(k) When You Leave a Job

 When you change jobs, you generally have three options for your old 401(k).
 You could leave it with your old employer, roll it over to your new 401(k) if that’s available to you, or rollover your 401(k) into an IRA account.

 You may want to review the fees associated with your 401(k) in order to understand what you are paying by leaving it with your old plan or rolling it over into your new 401(k).

-The benefits of rolling your old 401(k) over to an IRA could be things like lower fees, expanding investment options, or a managed solution that invests your money for you based on your goals and risk tolerance.
+Possible benefits of rolling your old 401(k) over to an IRA may be things like lower fees, expanding your choice of investment options, or a managed solution that invests your money for you based on your goals and risk tolerance.